-a sub-lease.

-leases.
+The Group sub-leases some of its properties.
+Under IAS 17, the head lease and sub-lease contracts were classified as operating leases.
 On transition to IFRS 16, the right-of-use assets recognized from the head leases are presented in investment property and measured at fair value at that date.
 The Group assessed the classification of the sub-lease contracts with reference to the right-of-use asset rather than the underlying asset and concluded that they are operating leases under IFRS 16.